 On this day, the freezing man's troubles had caught up to him in such a way that there seemed to be no way out.
 Aside from his electric being cut off, he now had to deal with an eviction.
 There was a bright, neon-orange eviction notice on his door that morning.
 The mental image of it haunted him.
 Jack knew if things didn’t go his way, which they often didn’t, he’d be forced to live out on the streets for the first time in his life.
 Given the current weather patterns and the fact that he had no vehicle or any close friends, this almost certainly meant death for the young man.
 He did have the option of living with his mother, but to Jack, there were things worse than death and his alcoholic mother was one of them.

-An hour into his journey, the somber young man arrived in front of a small market called “Brown Street Goods”.
+After an hour into his journey, the somber young man arrived in front of a small market called “Brown Street Goods”.
 Jack took his mind off his problems for a moment and did his best to clear out the snow in front of the entrance.
 Once clear, Jack had to force the door open against the wind to get it open.
 As he did so, he heard the brass bell above jangle loudly and once inside; the door slammed shut behind him.
 For just a slight moment, Jack thought he could hear the wind whispering vulgarities at him, angry that he'd survived his journey.
 The quivering man breathed a deep sigh of relief and grinned once he felt the magical warmth touch his skin.
 Jack thanked the Lord above, flexed his rigid fingers in front of his hot breath and removed his earmuffs, placing them inside his pocket.

 Half-Irish, half-Italian, Jack McCoy was regarded as a handsome fellow by any who saw him.
 He stood a pinch over six-feet and had raven-black hair worn at medium length.
 His bright-blue eyes sparkled like topaz gems and tended to place people at ease when he smiled.
 Hypothermia aside, and discounting potential homelessness, he appeared to be in better spirits since entering the store.